J-Abid/Customized-Saturn-Gyroscope/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open source and available under the [MIT License].

 *Created by M. Junaid Abid*